Program for 2012 SMPTE Annual Technical Conference

 - 15:00 Systemization of Network-Based Genlock

 - Traditional synchronization systems based on blackburst, tri-level sync, DARS and timecode have little relevance in the networked world, and today represent a cumbersome and dated infrastructure overhead.
 These legacy systems, while continuing to provide utility, do not map into the future systems which are evolving today.
 SMPTE is working on a universal method for delivering any reference to a virtually unlimited number of devices over an IP network.
 This technology spans everything from simple configurations of a few pieces of gear to campuses, regional and global networks.
 This paper will investigate the opportunity for system designers to migrate to this new infrastructure, discussing the core network technology on which it is based, as well as system-level deployment considerations.
-In addition to replacement of existing synchronization architectures, it will explore new opportunities not possible using legacy methods.Presenter bio: Paul Briscoe Bio Paul began his career in the broadcasting industry in 1980 at the CBC in Toronto.
-Specializing in the then-new arena of digital television, he was one of the designers of the Toronto Broadcast Center, with particular focus on the plant routing system, computer graphics facilities and overall systemization and timing.
-Prior to CBC (and during a brief hiatus), he was involved in technology startups and provided system and product design consultation to various clients.
-He jumped ship from CBC in 1994 to join Leitch Technology as Product Engineer, defining products for the new digital era.
-Over his 19 years at Leitch (subsequently Harris Broadcast, now Imagine Communications), he was a Project Leader, Development Group Leader, R&D Manager, Manager of Strategic Engineering and Principal Engineer.
-He left Harris Broadcast in November, 2013, and now provides system, technology, design and standards consultation to the ever-evolving media industry.
-He has several patents granted and in process, is a member of SMTPE and IEEE, and is an active participant on numerous SMPTE standards committees.
-A lifelong Radio Amateur, Paul is also an avid curler in the winter and cyclist and gardener in the summer.
+In addition to replacement of existing synchronization architectures, it will explore new opportunities not possible using legacy methods.Presenter bio: Paul began his industry career in 1980 in Engineering at CBC Television.
+Specializing in the emerging domains of digital television and CGI, he was one of the lead designers of the all-digital Toronto Broadcast Centre.
+He joined Leitch Technology in 1994 as Product Engineer, defining and leading development of products for the digital, HD and IP eras.
+Over 19 years he occupied various R&D roles including R&D Manager and Principal Engineer.
+Today he provides technology and standards consultation to the rapidly evolving media industry.
+He is Canadian Regional Governor, Past Chair of the Toronto Section and a Fellow of the SMPTE, a member of IEEE, and an active participant on many SMPTE and other standards committees.
+An established industry thought-leader, he has delivered many technical papers to audiences including SMPTE, IEEE, VSF, AES, EBU, IRT, NAB and PBS.
+Paul is an active Radio Amateur, avid maker of many things, a curler in the winter and cyclist and gardener in the summer.

 Room: Salon 1